A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 OLSHEFSKI: Yeah.
 I was trying to make a quiet portrait of a family.
 So it was about daily routines and, you know, breakfast and going to school and, you know, the studio and the paper route.
 But just then all of a sudden - like, I wasn't trying to make a dramatic film, you know?
 Then this really sensational moment happens.
 This incredibly dramatic moment happens.
 But I wanted to stay true to that original vision of reflecting the quiet moments of this family as a counterpoint, again, to the police tape, the sirens, the stuff that the evening news portrays, and I think, you know, wanted to kind of tell this really dramatic story but from a different angle than everyone else was sort of telling it.

-GROSS: You know, it's pretty remarkable.
-I mean, you don't have depth perception when you have one eye.
-So to be able to do that so quickly while you're still bandaged, that's something.
-Quest, tell us more about why you asked Jonathan to turn on the camera while you were in the hospital.
+GROSS: Quest, tell us more about why you asked Jonathan to turn on the camera while you were in the hospital.

 Don't - and we knew Jonathan and his camera were more than just a camera and just somebody - you know, a director or somebody filming.
 He was a friend.
 So it was easier for us to communicate with him.
 Like, and to be honest with you, he was white, OK?
 So by him being white and being on the outside, it was like, OK, we could talk to somebody white and get an honest opinion from him about what do you - and, you know, he's in that, you know, field.
 What do you think they're going to do?
 Or what do you think people want to do with the cameras?
 And it was true.
 Like, just talking to him, like - these people wanted, like, soundbites.